 3. The Smartest Investment Book by Daniel R. Solin

-A GREAT primer on investing in index funds.
+This book provides a GREAT primer on investing in index funds.
 The book also shows you how simple it is to get started investing.
 You don’t need a bunch of brokers in your ear telling you where to put your money when you have easy-to-manage index funds you can hold onto for years.

 4. The Millionaire Next Door by Dr. Thomas J. Stanley and Dr. William D. Danko

-That’s the idea behind The Millionaire Next Door — which draws upon the work of two doctors who studied the lives and financial philosophies of the wealthy.
+That’s the idea behind The Millionaire Next Door, which draws upon the work of two doctors who studied the lives and financial philosophies of the wealthy.

 5. Stocks for the Long Run by Jeremy Siegel